InesCloudAz/InesCloudAz/README.md

 🌱 Building projects using C#, HTML, CSS, JavaScript, and React.

-☁️ Currently exploring Cloud development with Azure, including services like App Services, Azure SQL, and DevOps pipelines
+☁️ Currently exploring Cloud development with Azure, including services like App Services, Azure SQL, Web App and DevOps pipelines

 🏋️‍♀️ Outside of code, I'm a strength training enthusiast — fitness is my passion!